 - Non-service effort – Experiences should be easy through all parts of the customer journey.
 Measures reveal factors such as price concerns, purchasing difficulties, and company communications creating unnecessary and costly hassles.

-Coming soon, Tethr Essentials will also feature our new Tethr Effort Index (TEI)–the industry’s first automated, machine learning-based, predictive effort score–built by some of the same researchers who wrote The Effortless Experience and invented the Customer Effort Score.
+Tethr Essentials, as with all Tethr plans, will also feature our new Tethr Effort Index (TEI)–the industry’s first automated, machine learning-based, predictive effort score–built by some of the same researchers who wrote The Effortless Experience and invented the Customer Effort Score.
 Customers will see their TEI score on every customer interaction and will be able to benchmark and track it over time, allowing managers to make informed and targeted investments for reducing customer effort, decreasing disloyalty and minimizing customer churn–all without needing to wait for customers to fill out post-interaction surveys.